royzah/simple-video-streaming/README.md

-# START HERE - Bulletproof Video Streaming
+# Video Streaming

-**Works on ANY laptop**.
+**Should on ANY laptop**.
 NVIDIA, Intel, AMD, or no GPU.
 Automatically adapts.

 ## Files